 While TunnelBear falls behind the top of the VPN market in terms of support, it’s still better than Avast SecureLine.

 When it comes to peer-to-peer file sharing, Avast SecureLine picks up another win.
 Although the service provides slower speeds as compared to the top dogs, TunnelBear does not support peer to peer file sharing at all.

 Unlike Avast SecureLine, TunnelBear does not bypass the geo-restrictions of Netflix or the BBC iPlayer.
 Therefore, the winner is clear.
 As a matter of fact, potential speed issues aside, Avast is quite a good VPN for streaming.

 How good is it for China and other restricted countries?

 If you are in China or planning to travel to the country, then you’ll be happy to hear that TunnelBear’s GhostBear feature should get you over the Great Firewall.
 Using it, you will be able to disguise your internet traffic to look like normal traffic.
 Avast doesn’t work in China.
 The Chinese have managed to block communications with Avast SecureLine infrastructure.
 If you are an activist fighting for people’s rights in China, TunnelBear will better suit your security and privacy needs.

 - 3-year plan: $120.00 ($3.33/month)

 This pricing seems fair, however; the service does not have a money back guarantee.

-Avast offers the following rates for its one-year plan on single devices:
+Avast offers the following rates for up to 5 devices:

 Avast’s payment method options are limited – cryptocurrencies such as Bitcoin not supported.
 Meanwhile, TunnelBear does offer the option to pay anonymously.
 Avast also offers both a 7-day free trial for its monthly users and a 60-day free trial for the yearly subscribers.